haufjan/TimeGAN-PyTorch/README.md

 # TimeGAN-PyTorch
-  Unofficial implementation of the original TimeGAN (Yoon et al., NIPS 2019) using PyTorch.
+  Unofficial implementation of TimeGAN (Yoon et al., NIPS 2019) in PyTorch.

   Full reference of the authors' work: